django-cms/djangocms-url-manager/README.rst

 Usage
 =====

-Migration 0009 requires the use of a user in order to create versions for existing snippets (if djangocms_versioning is installed and enabled), a user can be chosen with the setting DJANGOCMS_URL_MANAGER_VERSIONING_MIGRATION_USER_ID, the default is 1.
+Migration 0009 requires the use of a user in order to create versions for existing urls (if djangocms_versioning is installed and enabled), a user can be chosen with the setting DJANGOCMS_URL_MANAGER_VERSIONING_MIGRATION_USER_ID, the default is 1.

     DJANGOCMS_URL_MANAGER_VERSIONING_MIGRATION_USER_ID = 2 # Will use user with id: 2